 I zoned out for a second once again, my phantoms continuing to fight, dodge and run without my oversight, and I retreated into the recesses of my mind to think.
 My Far Sight was incredibly useful as a utility power, but not so much in a fight.
 However, there was another ability I have theorized I might have had and it seemed likely I was inadvertently using it a lot in this Rite of Dominance: dodging.
 Not just the garden variety, but one that bordered on precognition.
 Heck, now that I thought about it, it was precognition.
 It made my body react to dangers before they happened and let me dodge attacks from Brang with ridiculous ease.
 I almost felt bad for the guy.
 Aside from the first one (which was a fluke) and the assault phantom, he didn’t manage to land a single clean hit on my copies.
 He still wanted to kill me, so I didn’t feel that bad, but still.

 That left one last ability I theorized about, one which I was never too keen on experimenting with as it would have resulted in a lot of head-trauma.
-I opened my eyes and flashed an evil grin at my opponent.
+I re-focused my eyes and flashed an evil grin at my opponent.
 He didn’t react, but I kept on grinning because stopping would have been awkward.
 Anyways, I concentrated on my runners for a second or five.

 Honestly, while Brang might have been unable to land a hit, he was really good at kiting my copies.
 None of my runners were able to get closer to the school, as their cat-and-mouse chase around the streets was somehow always steered back into the same neighborhood by the Brang copies.
 They were good.
 But then again, he was a scout-general, so I figured he had more experience in running around the place and herding opponents than I did.